-Overarching themes of the SPC will include critical thinking skills, use of the scientific method, understanding the process of biological evolution through natural selection, applied geology, ecology, and generating an informed argument through the use of evidence.
-The SPC camp is designed to be an immersive learning experience for students interested in biology, geology, or paleontology.
+Overarching themes will include critical thinking skills, use of the scientific method, understanding the process of biological evolution through natural selection, applied geology, ecology, and generating an informed argument through the use of evidence.
+These camps are designed to be an immersive learning experience for students interested in biology, geology, or paleontology.
 Our goal is to make sure any student planning to pursue a career in life or earth science will leave our camp with relevant, practical skills and knowledge in both scientific disciplines.

 The first week of camp will be spent in the field, with students learning how to camp, navigate, prospect for fossils, manage a field site, use excavation tools, keep field notes, and stay safe and healthy during field work.
 Often this includes dealing with changing weather, and learning to cope with the rigors of the work required to dig up a large fossil.
 Students are provided the tools and training to get the job done right, with emphasis on safety and efficiency.

 Students begin with site assessment and starting documentation in their field notebooks.
 Special attention is paid to making sure students are developing good professional skills and habits they can carry with them long after their time at camp.
 Following site assessment and discussion, students are guided by staff through the process of properly checking a field site for exposed fossil material.
-Once a collectible fossil is found, students are guided through the excavation and extraction process, learning to dig out the fossil as professional paleontologists do.
+Once a collectible fossil is found, students and staff begin the excavation and extraction process, with participants learning to dig out the fossil as professional paleontologists do.
 From brushes to picks to jackhammers and plaster jackets, students get hands-on experience with the full excavation process.
 Staff encourage students to take on leadership roles within the group, including peer-teaching by students who have quickly picked up particular skills.

 Our excavation projects change from year to year, depending on what fossil material has weathered to the surface for us to collect.

-During the second week of the program, students will visit the comparative anatomy lab in the Fort Hays State Biology Department, and the modern skeletal collection at the Sternberg Museum to explore the evolution of the vertebrate skeleton.
+During the weekend mid-program, students will visit the comparative anatomy lab in the Fort Hays State Biology Department, and the modern skeletal collection at the Sternberg Museum to explore the evolution of the vertebrate skeleton.
 They will spend two full days learning major bones of the skull and body, as well as teeth types of mammals.
 Moving from fish to reptiles and amphibians to birds and mammals, students will learn to identify bones, and see how bones differ across vertebrate organisms.

 Students will also visit the Sternberg Museum paleontology research collection during their time in Hays.
 Here, they will learn about the importance of research collections held in public trust, how these collections are built and maintained, and how they contribute to the progress of scientific understanding.

-To close the second week of the program, students will continue to hone their fossil identification and excavation skills, and improve their data collecting habits.
+To close the second week of the program, students will continue to build and hone their field paleontology skills, and improve their data collecting habits.
 This includes refining documentation procedures essential for collecting quality field data, ensuring specimens will be usable for research.